Mental Health Awareness

 CredibleMind

 Dakota County CredibleMind is a free, confidential online platform containing mental health information, including videos, podcasts, articles and more.
-Visit the site to check out more than 200 topics.
-CredibleMind also offers self-assessments and links to local resources.
+Visit the site to check out one of more than 200 topics, take a self-assessment or find local resources.

 The Minnesota Psychologist Association's “Find a Psychologist" tool was designed to connect those who need support with psychologists who have volunteered their time.